 - Have an awareness of language and a competence in both written and spoken English which will enable them to undertake the course and prepare for teaching a range of levels

 - Please note : Fulfilling entry requirements does not automatically guarantee a place on the CELTA course.
 Selection of candidates is based on an application task and a pre-course interview.
-If applicants have been successful, they will receive an offer of a place in the mail.
+If applicants have been successful, they will receive an offer of place.

 Notification of acceptance/non-acceptance onto a CELTA course in Dublin

-Candidates will either be notified in person at the end of their interview or by email, no later than five working days following their interview, regarding their acceptance onto a CELTA course at the Teacher Training Center in Dublin.
+Candidates will either be notified in person at the end of their interview or by email, no later than five working days following their interview, regarding their acceptance onto a CELTA course at the teacher training centre in Dublin.

 CELTA Course Core Elements

 The CELTA course in Dublin is focused primarily around learning from the practical experience of preparing lessons and teaching them, followed by reflective consideration and evaluation that will inform future lessons.
 For this reason, the core element of the CELTA is Teaching Practice.
 The other main elements are:

 - observation of experienced teachers and of peers

 Candidates complete six hours of assessed teaching.
 Depending on course participant numbers, candidates may also have the opportunity to do some non-assessed teaching practice.

 Trainees observe a total of six hours of lessons taught by experienced English teachers.
 One of these lessons is on DVD and the others are live lessons.
 They will also have the opportunity to observe more lessons on DVD, should they wish to.
 These lessons will allow trainees to see examples of real classroom practice.
 For each observation, trainees will complete a specific observation task.
 Peer observation of fellow trainees is also a key element of the course.
 When not teaching, trainees observe their colleagues, making detailed notes on the lessons observed and completing specific observation tasks.
 Candidates on the CELTA course complete up to 30 hours of peer observation.